neoforged/.github/primers/1.21.2/index.md

     - `RenderLayer` takes in an `EntityRenderState` generic instead of an `Entity` generic
         - `coloredCutoutModelCopyLayerRender` takes in a single `EntityModel` with the state info bundled into the render state
         - `renderColoredCutoutModel` takes in non-generic forms of the rendering information, assuming a `LivingEntityRenderState`
-        - `getTextureLocation` now takes in the render state instead of the entity
+        - `getTextureLocation` is removed, instead being passed directly into the appropriate location
         - `render` now takes in the render state instead of the entity and parameter information
     - `SaddleLayer` has a constructor to take in a baby model.
     - `SheepFurLayer` -> `SheepWoolLayer`